 Grants & Awards

-A range of teaching awards and citations are offered through the Centre for Education and Enhancement and the Teaching and Learning Academy, while national awards are offered through the Department of Education and Training (applications via JCU).
+A range of grants, teaching awards and citations are offered through the Centre for Education and Enhancement and the Teaching and Learning Academy, while national awards are offered through the Department of Education and Training (applications via JCU).

 Purpose and Eligibility

-All projects must commence in 2023 and be completed by 31 December 2023.
+All projects must commence in 2024 and be completed by 31 December 2024.

 Sessional Teaching Awards recognise the significant contributions made by sessional staff to the JCU teaching and learning community.
 College Deans may nominate any staff member who has been employed on a sessional basis throughout the year.

-Up to six (6) awards, with a prize value of $500 each, will be awarded in 2023.
+Up to six (6) awards, with a prize value of $500 each, will be awarded in 2024.

-Winners will be announced and formally recognised as leaders of learning and teaching on 28 September at the Celebrating Excellence in Learning & Teaching at JCU: Teaching Excellence Awards.
+Winners will be announced and formally recognised as leaders of learning and teaching on 24 October 2024 at the Celebrating Excellence in Learning & Teaching at JCU: Teaching Excellence Awards.

 Inclusive Practice Awards recognise JCU staff who have demonstrated exceptional commitment to assisting students with disabilities.
 Nominations are made by students who are registered with AccessAbility Services.